 Kristin at Applecart Lane is a great example.
 Everything she makes is just so pretty!

-If you have stellar design skills, there are several online side hustles you could try.
+If you have stellar design skills, there are several online side hustles you could try that involve graphic design.
 For example, you could make money designing and selling:

 - Pinterest templates